 Table of Contents

-A sublease is a supplementary contract to an existing lease agreement that allows a tenant to rent out all or part of a property they are currently leasing to a new tenant, often referred to as a subtenant.
-In a sublease agreement, the subtenant is subject to the terms and conditions of the original lease.
-However, the original tenant remains solely responsible for damages, payment of rent, or any breach of the original lease agreement.
+In a sublease, the subtenant is subject to the terms and conditions of the original lease.
+Additionally, the original tenant remains solely responsible for damages, payment of rent, and any breach of the initial lease agreement.

 - Sublease Contract